Schedule Policy/Career: Reinstatement

 In mid-2022, it was reported that there were plans to reinstate the Schedule F provisions if Trump were elected to a second term, including identifying around 50,000 workers who could be reclassified.
 In March 2023, reinstatement of Schedule F was included at a top of a list of proposals from the Donald Trump 2024 presidential campaign, while Ron DeSantis had written approvingly of it in his book The Courage to Be Free.
 The next month, it was reported that Project 2025, a coalition led by The Heritage Foundation, was preparing a personnel database that could be used to fill up to 20,000 potential Schedule F appointments in a future Republican administration.
 Much of Project 2025 and Agenda 47 relies on Trump reenacting Schedule F, which he stated his intent to do.

 On January 20, 2025, his first day in office, Trump signed Executive Order 14171, "Restoring Accountability to Policy-influencing Positions Within the Federal Workforce," which revoked Biden's Executive Order 14003 and reinstated the original Executive Order 13957 with a few amendments, most notably renaming it from "Schedule F" to "Schedule Policy/Career".
 It also removed language exempting the positions from the competitive hiring process, and moved final decision-making authority for conversions to the president, instead of the OPM director.
 It also directed the OPM director to rescind the "Upholding Civil Service Protections and Merit System Principles" regulation and to hold it "inoperative and without effect" until it is rescinded.
 In a memo to agency heads, Acting OPM Director Charles Ezell stated that the President had Constitutional authority to rescind regulations about federal personnel without following the Administrative Procedure Act, a stance that was considered likely to lead to litigation.

 During the first week of April, the National Oceanic and Atmospheric Administration informed employees who were on a preliminary list to be converted to a Policy/Career appointment.
 At the time, the Department of Commerce was reviewing lists submitted by its component agencies that contained thousands of employees, which were reported to include most GS-15 and many GS-14 employees.
 Later in April, it was reported that OPM was estimating that 50,000 workers, or 2% of the federal civilian workforce, would be reclassified into Policy/Career appointments, and that it was preparing to publish a proposed rule allowing the reclassifications.
+The proposed rule received over 40,000 public comments, 94% of which were opposed to the policy.

+In February 2026, the finalized rule was issued that would allow the reclassifications, called "Improving Performance, Accountability and Responsiveness in the Civil Service".
+On June 3 that year, Trump signed the executive order "Implementing Schedule Policy/Career in the excepted service", which reclassified around 8,000 federal employees into Policy/Career appointments.
+Nearly all of the positions were at or above the GS-15 level, and generally included officials in leadership, human resources, and senior program managers and grantmakers, regulation writers, policy developers, and attorneys.